 Biodiversity — A Living Library of Life

 The Agasthyamala Biosphere Reserve is, by any measure, one of the most biodiverse landscapes on the planet.
-The concentration of species — particularly plant species — per unit area rivals that of the Amazon basin for sheer density.
+The concentration of species — particularly plant species — per unit area is exceptionally high by Indian standards.
 What follows is only a partial account.

 Medicinal Plants — The Forest Pharmacy

 The forests around Agasthyarkoodam harbour over 2,000 species of flowering plants, of which at least 50 are classified as rare and endangered.
 Many of these are endemic — meaning they exist nowhere else in the world outside this specific biosphere.
-The Agasthyamala hills are considered by botanists to be the single richest concentration of medicinal plant species in India, and among the most significant in Asia.
+The Agasthyamala hills are considered by botanists to be among the richest concentrations of medicinal plant species in India.

 Arogyapacha